the-astronot/the-astronot.github.io/_posts/2021-07-31-hardwired_to_self-destruct.md

 I think it may just crack the list of the 5 jankiest things I've ever assembled.
 Hopefully I am able to fairly quickly design and print a holder for the battery and motor controllers to remove some of the jank from the system.
 Below is my current CAD Model.
 ![CAD_Model](/assets/images/Project-Atlas_side_profile_v0.jpg)
-I will also have to make a not to deal with some heat dissipation.
+I will also have to make a note to deal with some heat dissipation.